AryanThodupunuri/AryanThodupunuri/README.md

 ![CSS3](https://img.shields.io/badge/-CSS3-1572B6?style=flat-square&logo=css3)
 ![VS Code](https://img.shields.io/badge/-VS%20Code-007ACC?style=flat-square&logo=visual-studio-code)

-Hi, I'm Aryan — a Computer Science student at the University of Virginia passionate about building scalable backend systems and solving problems with code.
+Hi, I'm Aryan, a CS student at UVA who’s into building cool backend systems, solving real problems with code, and learning by doing.

 My GitHub showcases a mix of real-world engineering projects, machine learning models, and full-stack applications.

-Notably, I developed a distributed **Food Ordering System** using Spring Boot, Kafka, Docker, and the Outbox Pattern to demonstrate microservices communication and transactional consistency — a project built from the ground up following Domain-Driven Design.
+One of my favorites is a distributed **Food Ordering System** using Spring Boot, Kafka, Docker, and the Outbox Pattern.
+It is all set up using microservices communication and transactional consistency, a project built from the ground up following Domain-Driven Design.
 I also created a **UVA Course Picker**, a JavaScript tool that helps students optimize their schedules based on GPA, timing, and professor preferences.

 In the data science space, I’ve worked on a **Fake News Detection model** and a **Taiwan Bankruptcy Prediction** project using XGBoost, SVM, and PCA to classify companies based on financial indicators.
 Additionally, I’ve explored event-driven systems in Python, used CNNs for **Traffic Sign Recognition**, and built stock prediction models using KNN, logistic regression, and LSTMs.

-I aim to continuously learn and build projects that blend software engineering with data-driven thinking.
+I aim to continuously learn and love projects that blend software engineering with data-driven thinking.
 Thanks for checking out my work!

 ## Pinned Projects